homepods/klipper/klippy/extras/remote_api/README.md

 This is necessary as it isn't currently possible to add `X-Api-Key` to a websocket's request header.

+The following startup sequence is recommened for clients which make use of the websocket:
+  - Attempt to connect to `/websocket` until successful using a timer-like mechanism
+  - Once connected, query `/printer/info` (or `get_printer_info`) for the ready status.
+If not ready check `error_detected`.
+If not ready and no error, continue querying on a timer until the printer is either ready or an error is detected.
+  - After the printer has identified itself as ready make subscription requests, get the current file list, etc
+  - If the websocket disconnects the client can assume that the server is shutdown.
+    It should consider the printer's state to be NOT ready and try reconnecting to the websocket until successful, repeating the above steps.

 ## API

 Most API methods are supported over both the Websocket and HTTP.
 File